SirPlease/ZoneMod/README.md

 	 * Added a few props to saferoom on map 3 to discourage fighting the Tank there
 	 * Added saferoom props from map 4 start to map 3 end for consistency.
 	 * Fixed an exploit that allowed Survivors to skip to the end of the coaster near the first ramp
+	 * Blocked a way to jump up some wood pieces and skip to the end of the coaster
+	 * Blocked survivors from accessing parts of the coaster tracks that allows them to turn off the event early

 * Hard Rain
  * Map 1